mvanthoor/rustic-book/src/search/ordering/reason.md

 __Rc8xe8#!__

 Black is in checkmate.
-The queen is unable to move off the back rank and keep the knight covered at the same time.
-Qb8xh2+ is possible, but then white will just recapture the black queen, so that's not good.
+The queen is unable to move off the back rank and keep the knight defended at the same time.
+(Qb8-e5 does not work, because white will just capture the queen with d4xe5.)
+Qb8xh2+ is possible because it checks the white king, but then white will just recapture the black queen, so that's no good either.
 Worse, the Rc8xe8 checkmate threat is still on the board.

 Thus after Rc2xc8, the response Qb8xc8 is the only good (or more accurate, the least bad) move for black, even though white will follow it up with